 Jazz fend off charge by host Clippers

-Donovan Mitchell had 30 points, nine assists, and seven rebounds, leading the Utah Jazz to a 120-107 victory over the host Los Angeles Clippers on Saturday night.
-Jordan Clarkson scored 19 points, Bojan Bogdanovic added 17 and Joe Ingles chipped in 15 for the Jazz, who captured their seventh win in its last eight games.
+Donovan Mitchell had 30 points, nine assists and seven rebounds, leading the Utah Jazz to a 120-107 victory over the host Los Angeles Clippers on Saturday night.
+Jordan Clarkson scored 19 points, Bojan Bogdanovic added 17 and Joe Ingles chipped in 15 for the Jazz, who captured their seventh win in their last eight games.

 Los Angeles lost for only the third time in 17 games at home.
 A 3-pointer by Mitchell gave Utah an 87-77 advantage with 3:20 remaining in the third quarter.